J A C O B I R E - P R O O F S

 The best comparison I’ve been able to make is between the glorious etching of the rose window at the west end of the cathedral in Rheims and a signed Jacobi re-proof of the same image.
 First, at 13.25 x 19 inches, the Jacobi version is almost 15 percent smaller than Brewer’s 15.5 x 22.25-inch etching and therefore could not be a re-strike of Brewer’s plate.
 (Also, some Jacobi re-proofs were published in two different sizes.)
 The colors follow Brewer’s rich hues, with human figures and stained-glass windows in similar tints.
 The lines of the image are reproduced exactly, down to each cross-hatching mark in the shadows.
 There is no half-tone screen, only an infinitesimal, reticulated pattern not visible to the naked eye.
 The re-proof carries its own © mark in the bottom right-hand corner, and, tellingly, the tiny U.K. copyright notice of Alfred Bell has been (only partially) obscured.
 It seems to have been signed in pencil by both Jacobi (lower left) and Brewer (lower right), but as some of the labels for Jacobi Re-proofs admit, Brewer’s signature is not claimed to be anything other than a facsimile.

 Jacobi described his working method in a chapter of Frederick H. Hitchcock's The Building of a Book (The Grafton Press, 1906).
-He photographed an original artwork to create a contact negative and used this to make a plate with a photo-gelatine process.
+He photographed an original artwork to create a contact negative and used this to make a glass, copper, or zinc printing plate with a photo-gelatine process.
 In this, the areas exposed to light became hardened raised surfaces capable of holding ink in gradations.
 Then he colored the plate for each impression (as done with Brewer’s color etchings), made the impressions, and signed them in pencil with his own name and a close imitation of the artist’s signature.

 The success of this process in reprinting artwork was noted by Jacobi: "The depth and richness of tone of an engraving, the delicate tints of an aquarelle or India-ink sketch, and the sharpness of the lines of an etching or pen sketch can be reproduced with such fidelity that it is often impossible to distinguish the copy from the original."